bestiejs/platform.js/README.md

 A platform detection library that works on nearly all JavaScript platforms.

+## Disclaimer

+Platform.js is for informational purposes only and **not** intended as a substitution for [feature detection/inference](http://www.screenr.com/5Ab) checks.

 ## Documentation

 The documentation for Platform.js can be viewed here: [/docs/README.md](https://github.com/bestiejs/platform.js/blob/master/docs/README.md#readme)